Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 Start planning your trip!
 Use my travel planning roadmap with all my resources to book every detail of your trip!

-While a solo road trip might not be for everyone, especially if you don’t like driving, don’t rule it out just yet!
+While a solo female road trip might not be for everyone, especially if you don’t like driving, don’t rule it out just yet!
 You don’t have to start with a 3-week road trip across Florida.
 Start small with baby steps.
 Maybe try a city trip, a beach getaway, or a hike in one of the National Parks.

 Great review